I posted this on reddit r/particlephysics and the PBS Space Time discord.

 This decoding seems to map well to regular and anti particles and left and right handed particles and be complete.
 There’s nothing missing and its parsimonious.
 One possible insight is that it has a physical explanation for pro vs. antiness (direction of core rotation or wave equation) and for left vs. right handedness (direction of personality layer rotation or wave equation).
 Also, it should be possible to evolve this to a 3D representation that might be helpful visualizing reactions and decays.

 A short discussion ensued.
-Reddit seems to be preventing copying at the moment, so here is a screen shot.
 The voting seems to indicate that the readers still don’t get it.
 Oh well.
 It is a journey.

 Me : Is the formula for g/2 something reasonably short, symbol wise?
 I’m looking at three frequencies for the dipoles in the Noether core, then some pattern for the six electrinos in the weak personality layer.
 Maybe if the SM formula is compact it would be interesting to see if there is a mapping.